sagemath/trac_to_gh/Issue 3793.md

 # Issue 3793: Some elliptic curve doctests fail when the optional database is installed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3793

 Original creator: cremona